 1. Correct fonts

 Usually, when we select all contents first and then set the font which can make sure that correct and consistent fonts have been used in the target contents.
-But there are problems which will arise after the setting.
+But there are problems that will arise after the setting.

 2. Number check: